IGRAPHI/BrochureGenerator/docs/TROUBLESHOOTING_PDF.md

-# Troubleshooting: ModuleNotFoundError for xhtml2pdf
+# Troubleshooting: PDF Generation Issues

 ## Problem

-Getting error: `ModuleNotFoundError: No module named 'xhtml2pdf'` when running Streamlit app.
+Getting errors related to PDF generation when running the Streamlit app.

 ## Root Cause

-Streamlit is running with a Python interpreter that doesn't have `xhtml2pdf` installed.
-This usually happens when:
+PDF generation requires `reportlab` and `markdown2` libraries.
+Issues occur when:

 1. Virtual environment is not activated
 2. Multiple Python installations exist on the system
 3. Streamlit was installed globally, not in the venv
 4. Terminal/IDE is using wrong Python
+5. Libraries not installed properly

 ## Solutions (Try in Order)

 ### Solution 1: Use the Startup Script (Easiest)

 ```bash
 cd "/Users/shubhranshumohanty/Developer/demo/LLM Engineering/AI-Powered-CBG"
 ./start.sh
 ```

 This script automatically:

 - Activates the virtual environment
 - Installs missing dependencies
 - Starts Streamlit with correct Python

 ### Solution 2: Manual Activation

 ```bash
 # 1. Navigate to project
 cd "/Users/shubhranshumohanty/Developer/demo/LLM Engineering/AI-Powered-CBG"